-Do you want to know how the Bechdel test can help you and your writing?
+Do you want to know how this simple concept can help you and your writing?
 I’ll tell you, but first…

 Alison Bechdel is a cartoonist who rose to prominence with Dykes to Watch Out For, a popular comic strip.
 It was in one 1985 installment called “The Rule” that she accidentally created a huge new segment of media commentary.

-So what is the Bechdel test?
-To pass, a film or TV episode has to satisfy three points.
+To pass the test, a film or TV episode has to satisfy three points.
 They must: